Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 More amazing Cricut ideas have to do with using heat transfer vinyl or HTV, especially making Disney shirts!
 Cricut has Disney cartridges and Disney cut files in their store.
 There is no limit to the amazing gifts and apparel you can make for your Disney loving friends!

 You can also design and make almost any personalized shirt, pillow, or bag with HTV.
+You can browse through all of Cricut projects if you like!

 Please check out my 3 Part Cricut Tutorial on how to make a t-shirt with iron by clicking here!
 I have video tutorials on designing an image in CDS (in the previous link!), cutting and weeding video tutorial here, and finally a video tutorial on ironing on the HTV here!